Phone Overuse

 Starting High, Feeling Low

-If you spike your dopamine first thing in the morning with high-stimulation content, everything else in your day will feel boring by comparison.
-Your morning coffee, your commute, your work—none of it can compete with the novelty firehose you just exposed yourself to.
+If you start the morning with high-stimulation content, slower parts of the day can feel boring by comparison.
+Your morning coffee, your commute, your work—none of it is designed to compete with a novelty firehose.

 For a deeper dive into this mechanism, see our guide to dopamine detox.